stebix/woodnet/docs/usage.rst

 For the core of the verbs, i.e. ``train``, ``batchtrain`` and ``predict``, simply a configuration file is required.
 The configuration file can be indicated via a path-like string following the verb.
-For exmaple, to train a model with a configuration file located at ``/path/to/config.yaml``, the following command can be used:
+For example, to train a model with a configuration file located at ``/path/to/config.yaml``, the following command can be used:

 .. code-block:: bash